 Is taiyaki healthy?

-You’re probably wondering if taiyaki is ‘healthy’ food.
-Well, it is a dessert, so it’s not considered a particularly ‘healthy’ or ‘nutritious’ food.
+You’re probably wondering if taiyaki is “healthy”.
+Well, it’s a dessert, so it’s not considered a particularly healthy or nutritious food.

-However, it is not a very high-calorie food, one cake has an average of 208 calories, depending on the fillings.
+However, it’s not a very high-calorie food.
+One cake has an average of 208 calories, depending on the fillings.

-A fish-shaped cake has a weight of about 95 grams, about 20 grams of carbohydrates, 10 grams of fat, and about 8 grams of protein.
+A fish-shaped cake has a weight of about 95 grams, and around 20 grams of carbohydrates, 10 grams of fat, and 8 grams of protein.

 The cakes are rich in a mineral called molybdenum, which helps the body break down toxins.

-They are also a source of other minerals like copper, selenium, and calcium.
-They also contain vitamin K (strengthens bones), B vitamins, vitamin A and vitamin D.
+They’re also a source of other minerals like copper, selenium, and calcium.
+Plus, they contain vitamin K (strengthens bones), B vitamins, vitamin A, and vitamin D.

 Did you know that besides traditional red bean pastes taiyaki, there are options that are vegan and gluten-free?

-This is the reason why this dessert is so popular around Japan.
+This is the reason why this dessert is so popular in Japan.
 People with all kinds of dietary lifestyles can enjoy this tasty snack.

-There are, of course, many kinds of non-vegan and non-gluten-free fillings which are available.
+There are, of course, many kinds of non-vegan and non-gluten-free fillings that are available.